-Clothing: Program participants will live in all parts of the U.S. The U.S. is so large and the weather so varied that it is difficult to recommend exactly what to take.
+Program participants will live in all parts of the U.S. The U.S. is so large and the weather so varied that it is difficult to recommend exactly what to take.
 For appropriate clothing for the region in which you will live, look online to get more information about the weather.
 You might need to buy some clothes while in the U.S., especially if you come from a region with a very different climate.
-Your incidentals allowance (see page 17) can help you buy appropriate clothes if you do not have them.
+Your Incidentals Allowance on page 28 can help you buy appropriate clothes if you do not have them.